Back

 Audience Target value, not volume

-Marketing activity Maintain momentum—shift channels, not cut
+Marketing activity Maintain momentum, shift channels, do not cut

 Ad channels Allocate to BVOD, mobile/social programmatic